Headmaster1903/HeadMaster1903/README.md

 ### Hi there 👋

-My name is **Damilola Samuel** aka `HeadMaster 😉`
+My name is **HeadMaster** aka `HM 😉`

 I am a professional Full Stack Web Developer.
-And i am love spending my time learning new things and also playing video games.
+And i love spending my time learning new things and also playing video games.

 Here are some things to know about me: